- Arrange a guided hike to Maloka Macuna for a hands-on experience of the indigenous way of life

 Then, return to Leticia for your final evening in Amazonas.

-Transfer to Leticia’s airport for your direct flight to Bogotá.
+Transfer to Leticia’s airport to begin your journey home.